sayo-hs/heftia/README.md

 Furthermore, the structure of Heftia is theoretically straightforward, with ad-hoc elements being eliminated.

+Additionally, Heftia supports not only monadic effectful programs but also **applicative effectful programs**.
+This may be useful when writing concurrent effectful code.

 Heftia is the current main focus of the [Sayo Project](https://github.com/sayo-hs).